Y-TARL/C3S3/README.md

-# This code is part of the main code, and the complete code will be published on Github later.
+# The code for the paper "C3S3: Complementary Competition and Contrastive Selection for Semi-Supervised Medical Image Segmentation".